 CALIcon2020 Sessions are available on the CALI YouTube channel.
 All the sessions were about "Pandemic + Legal Education + Tech."

 Our conference video archives are available on YouTube.
 We didn't edit or check for relevance.
 We posted everything we could find, so the video and content quality will vary greatly.
 Have fun!

 CALI Conference Website and Agenda Archives

 Many of these conference websites are very old (in internet years, at least) and have not been maintained in any way.
-Broken images and dead links ahead: 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006 (Blog), 2005, 2004, 2003, 2002, 2001, 2000 (Agenda), 1999, 1998, 1997, 1996, 1995.
-There isn't anything we could find from 1994, 1993, 1992 or 1991 except a few scattered brochures.
-If you have documents from those conferences, please contact Scott Lee (email@example.com) or just go ahead and scan them and send them along.
+Broken images and dead links ahead: 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006 (Blog), 2005, 2004, 2003, 2002, 2001, 2000 (Agenda), 1999, 1998, 1997, 1996, 1995.
+We could find nothing from 1994, 1993, 1992, or 1991 except a few scattered brochures.
+If you have documents from those conferences, please get in touch with Scott Lee (email@example.com) or go ahead and scan them and send them along.